shantanuchauhan/jkrause.io/_posts/2013-07-26-datepicker-ios-plugin-updated-to-work-with-cordova-phonegap-3.md

 6) Removing all counting / releasing of objects (needed for using Xcode 4.2 with its feature called "[Automatic Reference Counting](http://developer.apple.com/library/ios/#documentation/DeveloperTools/Conceptual/WhatsNewXcode/Articles/xcode_4_2.html)")

-7) To get a detailed overview of all changes just check out [this diff stats at Github](https://github.com/sectore/phonegap3-ios-datepicker-plugin/commit/5b16b8199525291aa03a44efbc7cc9404fe6e767)
+7) <strike>To get a detailed overview of all changes just check out [this diff stats at Github](https://github.com/sectore/phonegap3-ios-datepicker-plugin/commit/5b16b8199525291aa03a44efbc7cc9404fe6e767)</strike>

+8) New features: Maximum and minimum date

+9) New features: Adding `done` and `cancel` buttons incl. customized labels

+10) New feature: iPad support

 -Jens